17 gorgeous shapewear pieces that are worth the investment, according to experts | CNN Underscored

 Shapewear for legs and butts

 “These leggings will give the appearance of toned and shapely lower extremities,” says Freeman.
 We’d reach for these for tummy, leg and butt shaping and compression.
-Available in three colors in size S to XXL, these are made from a moisture-wicking, fast-drying fabric — even featuring a anti-slip waistband so they won’t roll down.
+Available in three colors in sizes S to XXL, these are made from a moisture-wicking, fast-drying fabric — even featuring an anti-slip waistband so they won’t roll down.

 Maidenform Shaping Brief With Cool Comfort ($15, originally $20.50; maidenform.com)